Skip to content

 Phase 1: Conduct a Risk Assessment

-Risk assessment forms the foundation when creating a WISP.
-The FTC explicitly requires organizations to identify reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of customer information.
-This assessment must be formally documented and address three dimensions:
+Risk assessment is the foundation of a WISP.
+The FTC requires you to identify reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of client information.
+Document the assessment formally and address three dimensions.

 Information systems and data storage.
-Inventory every device, application, cloud service, and physical location where taxpayer data resides.
-This includes workstations, laptops, mobile devices, tax software platforms, cloud storage services, email systems, portable media, and paper files.
+Inventory every device, application, cloud service, and physical location where taxpayer data lives.
+That includes workstations, laptops, mobile devices, tax software platforms, cloud storage, email systems, portable media, and paper files.

 Detected security events and vulnerabilities.
-Review past incidents, near-misses, and known vulnerabilities.
-Evaluate your exposure to common attack vectors targeting tax professionals: phishing emails, ransomware, credential theft, and social engineering attacks.
+Review past incidents, near-misses, and known weaknesses.
+Evaluate your exposure to the attack vectors that target tax firms most: phishing emails, ransomware, credential theft, and social engineering.

 Organizational responses to identified risks.
-Document what controls currently exist, identify gaps, and prioritize remediation based on risk severity and likelihood.
-IRS Publication 4557 provides tax-specific risk assessment guidance that complements the NIST SP 800-30 (Guide for Conducting Risk Assessments) framework.
+Document the controls you already have, identify the gaps, and prioritize fixes by severity and likelihood.
+IRS Publication 4557 offers tax-specific guidance that complements the NIST SP 800-30 risk assessment framework.
+A structured risk assessment process gives you the documented starting point examiners expect.

 Phase 2: Designate Your Qualified Individual

-For solo practitioners, this responsibility defaults to the owner.
-Larger firms should designate someone with sufficient organizational authority, appropriate technical aptitude, and operational knowledge to coordinate security efforts across departments.
+The Safeguards Rule requires a designated Qualified Individual to run and supervise the security program.
+This person is your single point of accountability.
+For solo practitioners, that role defaults to the owner.
+Larger firms should pick someone with enough organizational authority, technical aptitude, and operational knowledge to coordinate security across departments.

-The 2021 Safeguards Rule amendments explicitly permit outsourcing this role to a qualified third-party provider, provided the firm retains ultimate compliance responsibility.
-This option is particularly valuable for small practices that lack in-house cybersecurity expertise—your Qualified Individual can be a managed security partner who brings the technical depth your team may not have.
+The 2021 amendments explicitly allow you to outsource this role to a qualified third party, as long as your firm keeps ultimate compliance responsibility.
+That option helps small practices without in-house cybersecurity expertise.
+Your Qualified Individual can be a managed security partner who brings the technical depth your team may lack.

 Phase 3: Implement Technical Safeguards

-Technical safeguards form the operational core when creating a WISP.
-The FTC Safeguards Rule mandates specific technical controls that every tax practice must deploy.
+Technical safeguards are the operational core of a WISP.
+The Safeguards Rule requires specific controls that every practice must deploy.

-All taxpayer information transmitted electronically must use TLS 1.2 or higher—this applies to email communications, file transfers, client portals, and remote access connections.
-Taxpayer data stored on workstations, servers, portable devices, and cloud platforms must be encrypted using AES-256 or equivalent.
-Enable full-disk encryption (BitLocker for Windows, FileVault for macOS) on every device that accesses tax data.
-Our guide on tax document encryption requirements covers implementation details.
+Encryption.
+All taxpayer information sent electronically must use Transport Layer Security (TLS) 1.2 or higher, which covers email, file transfers, client portals, and remote access.
+Data stored on workstations, servers, portable devices, and cloud platforms must be encrypted with Advanced Encryption Standard (AES) 256-bit or equivalent.
+Turn on full-disk encryption, BitLocker for Windows and FileVault for macOS, on every device that touches tax data.
+If you want the difference between encryption and one-way protection, our guide on hashing versus encryption explains where each fits.

-MFA is mandatory for all accounts accessing customer information systems, including tax preparation software, email accounts, cloud storage, remote desktop connections, and administrative portals.
-Use authenticator apps or hardware security keys rather than SMS-based MFA, which is vulnerable to SIM-swapping attacks.
+Multi-Factor Authentication (MFA).
+MFA is mandatory for every account that reaches client information systems, including tax software, email, cloud storage, remote desktop, and admin portals.
+Use authenticator apps or hardware security keys instead of SMS-based codes, which are vulnerable to SIM-swapping.

-Every workstation and server must run enterprise-grade Endpoint Detection and Response (EDR) software—not consumer antivirus.
-EDR provides behavioral threat detection, automated response capabilities, and forensic investigation tools that traditional antivirus cannot match.
-Configure properly segmented networks with business-grade firewalls separating your tax data environment from guest networks and personal devices.
-Our firewall setup guide for tax offices covers configuration best practices.
-If staff work remotely, require VPN connections for all access to firm systems.
+Endpoint protection and network security.
+Every workstation and server should run enterprise-grade Endpoint Detection and Response (EDR), not consumer antivirus.
+EDR adds behavioral threat detection, automated response, and forensic tools that traditional antivirus cannot match.
+If you are weighing your options, compare EDR, MDR, and XDR before you buy.
+Segment your network with a business-grade firewall that separates the tax data environment from guest networks and personal devices.
+When staff work remotely, require a VPN for all access to firm systems.

-Implement the 3-2-1 backup rule: three copies of data, on two different media types, with one stored offsite.
-Test backup restoration quarterly to verify data integrity.
+Secure backup.
+Follow the 3-2-1 rule: three copies of data, on two media types, with one stored offsite.
+Test restoration quarterly to confirm data integrity, because a backup you have never restored is an assumption, not a safeguard.

 WISP Technical Safeguards Checklist

-- Enable full-disk encryption (BitLocker/FileVault) on all workstations and laptops
+• Enable full-disk encryption (BitLocker or FileVault) on all workstations and laptops

-- Configure business-grade firewall with network segmentation between tax data and guest networks
+• Configure a business-grade firewall with segmentation between tax data and guest networks

-- Require VPN for all remote access to firm systems
+• Require a VPN for all remote access to firm systems

-- Enforce unique user accounts with role-based access permissions — no shared logins
+• Enforce unique user accounts with role-based access permissions and no shared logins

-- Implement 3-2-1 backup strategy with quarterly restoration testing
+• Implement a 3-2-1 backup strategy with quarterly restoration testing

-- Enable TLS 1.2+ for all data in transit including email and client portals
+• Enable TLS 1.2 or higher for all data in transit, including email and client portals

-- Deploy a firm-wide password manager with 12+ character passphrase policy
+• Deploy a firm-wide password manager with a 12-character minimum passphrase policy

 Phase 4: Establish Access Controls

-- Unique user accounts — Every employee must have individual login credentials.
-Shared accounts eliminate audit trails and accountability.
+• Unique user accounts.
+Every employee gets individual credentials.
+Shared accounts erase audit trails and accountability.

-- Role-based access — Define access levels by job function (partner, preparer, administrative staff, seasonal employee) and restrict each role to necessary systems only.
+• Role-based access.
+Define access by job function (partner, preparer, administrative staff, seasonal employee) and restrict each role to the systems it actually needs.

-- Password policies — Require minimum 12-character passwords using passphrases.
-Implement a password manager firm-wide.
+• Password policies.
+Require a 12-character minimum using passphrases, and run a password manager firm-wide.

-- Onboarding and offboarding procedures — Document how access is provisioned for new hires and—just as important—how it is revoked immediately upon termination or role change.
+• Onboarding and offboarding.
+Document how access is granted to new hires and, just as important, how it is revoked immediately on termination or role change.

-- Physical access controls — Secure server rooms, lock filing cabinets containing paper records, implement clean-desk policies, and control visitor access to areas where taxpayer data is visible.
+• Physical access controls.
+Secure server rooms, lock cabinets holding paper records, enforce a clean-desk policy, and control visitor access to areas where taxpayer data is visible.

 Phase 5: Develop Your Incident Response Plan

-A tested incident response plan is a mandatory component when creating a WISP under FTC requirements.
-According to the IBM Cost of a Data Breach Report 2025, organizations with documented incident response plans and regularly tested response teams save an average of $2.66 million per breach compared to those without formal plans.
+A tested incident response plan is mandatory under FTC requirements.
+According to the IBM Cost of a Data Breach Report 2025, organizations that deploy security AI and automation extensively save an average of $1.9 million per breach compared with those that do not, and a well-drilled response team is a large part of that gap.
+Build your plan around five phases.

-- Detection and identification — Define what constitutes a security incident, establish monitoring and alerting mechanisms, and specify who receives initial notifications.
-Common indicators include unusual login activity, unexpected data transfers, ransomware encryption activity, or client reports of fraudulent tax filings.
+1. Detection and identification.
+Define what counts as an incident, set up monitoring and alerting, and specify who gets the first notification.
+Common indicators include unusual logins, unexpected data transfers, ransomware encryption activity, or client reports of fraudulent filings.

-- Containment — Isolate affected systems, disable compromised accounts, and block malicious IP addresses to prevent the incident from spreading.
+2. Containment.
+Isolate affected systems, disable compromised accounts, and block malicious IP addresses to stop the spread.

-- Recovery — Restore affected systems from clean backups, verify data integrity, gradually bring systems back online, and monitor for recurrence.
+4. Recovery.
+Restore from clean backups, verify data integrity, bring systems back gradually, and watch for recurrence.

-- Post-incident analysis — Conduct a lessons-learned review within 72 hours, document root cause, and update your WISP to address identified gaps.
+5. Post-incident analysis.
+Run a lessons-learned review within 72 hours, document root cause, and update the WISP to close the gaps you found.

-Your plan must also address regulatory notification obligations.
-Tax professionals who experience a data breach must notify the IRS, affected clients, and state attorneys general per applicable breach notification laws.
-Many states require notification within 30–60 days, and some mandate notification in as few as 15 days.
+Your plan must also cover notification duties.
+Tax professionals who suffer a breach need to notify the IRS, affected clients, and state attorneys general under applicable laws.
+Many states require notice within 30 to 60 days, and some demand it in as few as 15.
+Our guide on what to do after a data breach details the reporting sequence for tax firms.

 Phase 6: Implement Employee Training

-The FTC Safeguards Rule explicitly requires security awareness training for all personnel with access to customer information.
-With the majority of data breaches tracing back to a human element—whether through phishing, credential misuse, or simple error—employee training is one of the highest-ROI security investments your practice can make.
+The Safeguards Rule requires security awareness training for everyone with access to client information.
+Most breaches trace back to a human element, whether through phishing, credential misuse, or simple error, so training is one of the highest-return security investments a practice can make.
+Train at hire, at least annually after that, following any incident, when you make significant program changes, and whenever new threats emerge.

-Effective training programs for tax practices should cover phishing identification (the number one attack vector against tax firms), proper data handling procedures, password and MFA best practices, physical security protocols, and social engineering awareness.
-Document all training sessions with dates, attendees, topics covered, and assessment results—this documentation is required during regulatory examinations.
-As noted in the Verizon 2025 Data Breach Investigations Report, phishing simulations and measured training outcomes are the most effective way to reduce human-factor breach risk.
+In 2026, that means addressing AI-assisted attacks head-on.
+Attackers now use large language models to write convincing phishing emails free of the grammatical errors that once gave them away.
+Effective programs for tax practices cover phishing identification (the number one attack vector against tax firms), data handling, password and MFA habits, physical security, and social engineering.
+Document every session with dates, attendees, topics, and assessment results, because examiners ask for it.
+As the Verizon 2025 Data Breach Investigations Report notes, phishing simulations paired with measured outcomes are the most effective way to reduce human-factor risk.
+Our phishing awareness resources give staff a practical starting point.

 Phase 7: WISP Documentation and Maintenance

-Creating a WISP requires producing specific documentation that demonstrates both regulatory compliance and operational implementation.
-The IRS provides a foundational template through Publication 5708, but this template must be substantially customized to reflect your actual practices, specific risks, and implemented controls.
-Generic, unmodified templates consistently fail regulatory examinations.
+A WISP requires specific documentation that proves both compliance and real-world implementation.
+The IRS provides a foundation through Publication 5708, but that template must be substantially customized to reflect your actual practices, specific risks, and deployed controls.
+Generic, unmodified templates consistently fail examination.
+Our walkthrough of the IRS Publication 5708 sample WISP shows exactly what to change.
+Your document should include the following.

-- Scope statement — Define which systems, data types, locations, and personnel the WISP covers.
+• Scope statement.
+The systems, data types, locations, and personnel the WISP covers.

-- Risk assessment results — Documented findings from your Phase 1 assessment with risk ratings and remediation priorities.
+• Risk assessment results.
+Findings from your Phase 1 assessment with risk ratings and remediation priorities.

-- Security policies — Specific policies governing encryption, access control, authentication, data retention, and disposal.
+• Security policies.
+Rules governing encryption, access control, authentication, data retention, and disposal.

-- Technical safeguard inventory — Every security tool, configuration, and control deployed, with responsible parties identified.
+• Technical safeguard inventory.
+Every security tool, configuration, and control deployed, with responsible parties named.

-- Incident response plan — Procedures as outlined in Phase 5, including contact information and notification templates.
+• Incident response plan.
+The Phase 5 procedures, including contact information and notification templates.

-- Training records — Documentation of all security training conducted, including content, dates, and attendee sign-off.
+• Training records.
+Documentation of all training, including content, dates, and attendee sign-off.

-- Vendor management records — Security assessments and contractual requirements for all third-party service providers handling taxpayer data.
+• Vendor management records.
+Security assessments and contractual requirements for every third party that handles taxpayer data.

-- Change log — Record of all WISP modifications with dates, reasons, and approving authority.
+• Change log.
+A record of all WISP modifications with dates, reasons, and approving authority.

 Maintenance Schedule